“When we can look upon a

 – Ann O’Hanlon

-Each June, O’Hanlon Center for the Arts celebrates the “Wabi Sabi” theme with a juried Gallery exhibit.
+Each year, O’Hanlon Center for the Arts celebrates the Wabi-Sabi theme with a juried Gallery exhibit, usually in late summer/early fall.
+Details are posted on the Call for Entries page.

 One of the first in spotlighting this concept locally, OHCA was quick to recognize its particular resonance with the core philosophy the Center, with its emphasis on opening our senses to the natural world around us and of noticing and finding beauty in the simplest and least pretentious of its elements.
 Over these past years our exploration of this theme and its “thousand facets” has brought an increasing appreciation of its significance not only in our arts but in our lives.